licht1stein/pyzoom/README.md

 ## OAUTH Authorization
 I have provided some functions to ease the flow of getting all the tokens.
 You will need your Zoom App's `Client ID` and `Client Secret`.

+You can find out more details by reading the docstrings of `request_tokens` and `refresh_tokens`.
+And remember, the library does not handle the first step for you, namely capturing the redirect.

 ### Requesting Tokens
 Once your user has accepted integration on the zoom side and you received the code from the redirect: